 It starts with a 7am conference call and only lasts 5 or 6 minutes.
 One person hosts the call for 5 days/weekdays, whilst all the participants read the study materials.
 Two people volunteer each day to read out loud for the group.

 It’s the second campaign.
-Last year, a ‘Hundred Day’ campaign challenged me, got me volunteering, reading out loud to a silent (phones on mute) audience.
+Last year, a ‘Hundred Day’ campaign challenged my habits, I enjoyed the spirit and reading out loud to the audience.
 I joined at the same time every day, loved all the different voices, hearing their individual struggles or efforts to read for themselves and others.
 It was such a personally beneficial experience!
-The study and the participants’ daily encouragement lifted my spirits and I felt refreshed at the start of every day.
+The study content and the participants’ daily encouragement lifted my spirits and I felt refreshed at the start of every day.

 The first set of materials we read (for this new campaign), were slightly different, more philosophical.
-They carry a deeper meaning and I feel, need a little more time to digest.
+They carried a deeper meaning and I needed a little more time to digest the messages.

 I was hosting the conference call dial-in this week.
-It stared off OK, I wrote my activity plan and bullet pointed reminders – so I could keep up with the week’s hosting.
-I did my best to encourage people with a welcome and to participate.
-I forgot to factor in the unexpected.
+It stared off OK, I wrote my activity plan and bullet pointed reminders – so I could keep up with the week’s hosting and wouldn’t forget anything.
+I did my best to encourage people with an early morning welcome.

-Thursday was a particularly stirring allegory – where the spirit and actions of a person really count at a crucial, life or death moment.
+Thursday was a particularly stirring allegory – describing how the spirit and actions of a person really count at a crucial, life or death moment.